jlangch/venice/doc/readme/datatypes-custom.md

 ## Composing types with "AND"

-The custom "AND" type defines a type composed of one or multiple simpler types.
+A custom "AND" type defines a type composed of one or multiple simpler types.

 ### Define a custom type